 Julius’ previous roles include being a healthcare worker and educator in complex environments, from universities and hospitals to developing countries and war zones.
 In his spare time he enjoys pottery and photography – he’s even been shortlisted in photography competitions.

 Liz has experience of leading and developing services for a range of vulnerable and socially excluded people, including ten years in London drug and alcohol treatment and time as a senior manager and programme lead for Public Health England.
-More recently, she has managed large contracts delivering support services to homeless people, people with learning disabilities and women escaping domestic violence.
+More recently, she has managed large contracts delivering support services to homeless people, people with learning disabilities, and women fleeing domestic violence.
+Between 2017 and 2021 worked for the Care Quality Commission in the mental health hospitals team, and as an independent visitor to local registered children’s homes.

-Liz’s brother James lives in a specialist care home near Aylesbury for people with learning disabilities.
-Having been both a service provider, support worker and a close family carer, she has a particular love for this part of the sector.
+Liz’s brother James lives in a specialist care home near Aylesbury for people with learning disabilities, and having been both a service provider, support worker and a close family carer, she has a particular love for this part of the sector.

 Liz lives in Wendover and is mum to two mischievous little boys, who keep her extremely busy.